Reading Comprehension Strategies with Free Resources

 Story Maps and Other Graphic Organizers

-These tools help readers visually organize elements of a text to understand its structure and content.
+Visual tools are among the best reading comprehension strategies.
+They help readers visually organize elements of a text to understand its structure and content.
 Story maps typically consist of a diagram that displays the different elements of a story, such as the setting, characters, plot, and theme.
 Filling in the different sections of a story map can help readers better understand sequencing, relationships between characters, and the overall message of the text.

 Graphic organizers are similar to story maps, but they can be used to organize any type of information, not just stories.
 They can be used to help readers compare and contrast different ideas, classify information into categories, and identify main idea and details.